-The Company shall ensure that electric, gas, water, steam, and other service lines are shut off, capped, or otherwise controlled outside the building line before demolition work is started.
+The Company will ensure that electric, gas, water, steam, and other service lines are shut off, capped, or otherwise controlled by Lockout/Tagout before demolition work is started.

-For demolition projects specific to the Company's Facilities Disposition Program, the Company will perform building deactivation, termination, and/or relocation (if required).
+For demolition projects, the Company will perform building deactivation, termination, and/or relocation of utilities (if required).
 Visible air-gapping for utility deactivation and termination will be performed where possible.
-The Seller will verify that appropriate lockouts, tagouts, or air gaps are in place, and that systems have been de-energized prior to commencing work on those systems.
+The Seller shall verify that appropriate lockouts, tagouts, or air gaps are in place, and verify or witness the Company's verification of zero energy for systems that have been de-energized prior to commencing work on those systems.

-The Company shall determine if any type of hazardous chemicals, gases, explosives, flammable materials, or similarly dangerous substances have been used in any pipes, tanks, or other equipment on the property.
+The Company will determine if any type of hazardous chemicals, gases, explosives, flammable materials, or similarly dangerous substances have been used in any pipes, tanks, or other equipment on the property.
 When the presence of any such substances is apparent or suspected, testing and purging shall be performed and the hazard eliminated before demolition is started.